-RICHMOND (August 7, 2018)—The Virginia Association of Counties (VACo) is pleased to announce the 25 recipients of the 2018 Achievement Awards, which recognize excellence in local government programs.
-VACo received a record 106 submissions.
+RICHMOND (July 30, 2019)—The Virginia Association of Counties (VACo) is pleased to announce the 26 recipients of the 2019 Achievement Awards, which recognize excellence in local government programs.
+VACo received 96 submissions.

-Winning entries focused on addressing high-priority issues that challenge counties today.
+Winning entries focused on addressing high-priority community issues that challenge counties today.

-“This is the 16th year of the Achievement Awards, and we continue to be rich with innovative programs that truly help Virginia’s counties,” VACo Executive Director Dean Lynch said.
+“This is the 17th year of the Achievement Awards, and we couldn’t be prouder of the innovative work done by our member counties,” VACo Executive Director Dean Lynch said.
 “I want to thank all who participated.
-This year, we received 106 entries, which is the highest in the program’s history.
-This tells me that Virginia counties continue to find creative ways to solve the complex challenges they face every day.”
+It seems the judges selected winning programs that help unite communities – especially the young and seniors.
+This tells me that counties continue to put their residents first.”

-Tedd Povar, Associate Director of the Virginia Institute of Government; Dr. Sheryl Bailey, Senior Vice President at Springsted Incorporated and former Chesterfield County Deputy County Administrator; and Larry Land, retired VACo Director of Policy Development, served as judges for this year’s statewide competitive awards program.
+Tedd Povar, retired Associate Director of the Virginia Institute of Government; Dr. Sheryl Bailey, Visiting Professor of Practice at Virginia Tech and former Chesterfield County Deputy County Administrator; and Larry Land, retired VACo Director of Policy Development, served as judges for this year’s statewide competitive awards program.

-Pittsylvania County and its Park Project Program won this year’s Best Achievement Award.
+Chesterfield County and its Chesterfield County Police Experience Program won this year’s Best Achievement Award.

 The judges also selected a Best Small County Achievement Award (50,000 or less population) and a Best Large County Achievement Award.
-Isle of Wight County captured the Best Small County Achievement Award while Chesterfield County earned the Best Large County Achievement Award for the second consecutive year.
+Louisa County captured the Best Small County Achievement Award while Roanoke County earned the Best Large County Achievement Award.

-Chesterfield County tops the all-time Achievement Awards list with 30.
-Chesterfield County has won an award in each of the 16-year history of the program.
-Henrico County is second on the list with 23 Achievement Awards while Loudoun County is third with 21.
-Prince William County is fourth with 19 awards.
+Chesterfield County tops the all-time Achievement Awards list with 32.
+Chesterfield County has won an award in each of the 17-year history of the program.
+Henrico County is second on the list with 27 Achievement Awards while Loudoun County is third with 22.
+Fairfax County and Prince William County are tied in fourth with 20 awards.